Difference Between Cytoplasm and Protoplasm

 What is Protoplasm?

-A protoplasm is consists of a cell that is encircled by a membrane of the plasma cell, which is called a Protoplasm.
-It has been found to exist and appear in the two forms, such as jelly-like gel form or liquified sol shaped.
+A protoplasm consists of a cell that is encircled by a membrane of the plasma cell, which is called a Protoplasm.
+It has been found to exist and appear in the two forms, such as jelly-like gel form or liquified sol shape.

 The term was debated before it came to exist.
-It was supposed to be either protoplasm or cell.
-Around the 1860s, Thomas Huxley written a long-form debate about it, and then fairly resolved and decided as protoplasm it is.
+It was supposed to be either a protoplasm or a cell.
+Around the 1860s, Thomas Huxley wrote a long-form debate about it and then fairly resolved and decided as protoplasm it is.

-It is comprised of the compound of amino acids, water, ions, monosaccharides, such types of micro molecules, and proteins, polysaccharides, lipids, nucleic acids, such types of macro-molecules.
+It comprises the compound of amino acids, water, ions, monosaccharides, micro molecules, proteins, polysaccharides, lipids, nucleic acids, and macromolecules.

 It includes the cytoplasm as well as the nucleoplasm.
 Other terminologies for it are protoplasma, metaplasm, primordialschlauch, bioplasm, urschleim, sarcode, deutoplasm, paraplasm, idioplasm, kinoplasm, etc.